JacobShapero/805XpertsProjectRepo/README.md

 - Click "EC2", then Instances.
 - You should see one instance.
 If you do not, make sure your time zone is correct and you are logged in with the correct credentials.
 - Click the checkbox on the far left for that instance, then instance state, then "Start Instance".
-- It will take a second to boot up, but once it does feel free to move on.
+- It will take a second to boot up, but once it does feel free to keep going.

 Now, navigate to http://54.183.22.251:8000/ and log in using your credentials.

 ## Creating Splunk Reports ##